-The key point which is at the heart of every debate on capital punishment is that of justice.
+The key point at the heart of every debate on capital punishment is that of justice.
 What is just?
-Both those who argue for an broader application of the death penalty as well as those who argue for its abolition do so from motives of justice.
-The former typically argues that such-and-such a crime "deserves" death and hence capital punishment is just; the latter usually say that a criminal cannot be executed by the state because it would be "unjust."
+Those who argue for a broader application of the death penalty as well as those who argue for its abolition do so from motives of justice.
+The former typically argues that such-and-such a crime “deserves” death, and hence capital punishment is just; the latter usually say that a criminal cannot be executed by the state because it would be “unjust.”
 Part of the problem is semantics; there is more than one kind of justice, and proponents of the various positions are often arguing in favor of different types of justice.
-To make it more complicated, it can happen that multiple forms of justice come together in a single issue, as in the case of capital punishment.
-In this article we will examine retributive justice, a concept that was once at the heart of the West's understanding of punishment but which is increasingly misunderstood or ignored by modernity.
+To make it more complicated, it can happen that multiple forms of justice are at play in a single issue, as in the case of capital punishment.
+In this article we will examine retributive justice, a concept that was once at the heart of the West’s understanding of punishment but which is increasingly misunderstood or ignored by modernity.

 Penal Justice in the Teaching of John Paul II

-It is, of course, Catholic teaching that the State has the right to punish offenders, not excluding the death penalty.
-This - in theory - is settled doctrine.
+It has always been Catholic teaching that the State has the right to punish offenders, not excluding the death penalty.
+This—in theory—is settled doctrine.
 The question is how broadly or narrowly this right should be exercised.
-Those Catholics opposed to the death penalty will typically say "never."
+Those Catholics opposed to the death penalty will typically say “never.”
 What is the reason for this opposition?

 In his 1995 encyclical Evangelium Vitae, John Paul II made the following observation:

-"[T]here is evidence of a growing public opposition to the death penalty, even when such a penalty is seen as a kind of "legitimate defense" on the part of society.
-Modern society in fact has the means of effectively suppressing crime by rendering criminals harmless without definitively denying them the chance to reform" .
+…there is evidence of a growing public opposition to the death penalty, even when such a penalty is seen as a kind of “legitimate defense” on the part of society.
+Modern society in fact has the means of effectively suppressing crime by rendering criminals harmless without definitively denying them the chance to reform.
+(1)

-Here the pope introduces the death penalty as a kind of "legitimate defense" that is exercised on the part of society.
-Just as a man may justly kill an aggressor who threatens his life personally, society may justly kill and aggressor who threatens the society's life collectively.
+Here the pope introduces the death penalty as a kind of “legitimate defense” that is exercised on the part of society.
+Just as a man may justly kill an aggressor who threatens his life personally, so society may justly kill and aggressor who threatens the society’s collective life.
 The pope understands this societal self-defense as one of the primary reasons for the death penalty.

-However, he goes on to say that modern society now has the "means of effectively suppressing crime by rendering criminals harmless without definitively denying them the chance to reform."
-In other words, because of the wonders of our modern penal system - which incarcerates numbers of individuals unknown in the pre-democratic West - it is now possible to keep society safe in non-lethal ways.
+He goes on to say, however, that modern society now has the “means of effectively suppressing crime by rendering criminals harmless without definitively denying them the chance to reform.”
+In other words, because of the wonders of our modern penal system—which incarcerates numbers of individuals unknown in the pre-democratic West—it is now possible to keep society safe in non-lethal ways.

 Later on he elaborates this argument: